moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ### Base Fee {: #base-fee}

 The `BaseFee` is the minimum amount charged to send a transaction and is a value set by the network itself.
 It was introduced in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559){target=\_blank}.
-EVM Appchains have a dynamic fee mechanism that aims to replicate the [EIP-1559 fee market mechanism](https://eips.ethereum.org/EIPS/eip-1559#specification){target=\_blank}, where the base fee is adjusted based on block congestion.
+Tanssi EVM Appchains have a dynamic fee mechanism that aims to replicate the [EIP-1559 fee market mechanism](https://eips.ethereum.org/EIPS/eip-1559#specification){target=\_blank}, where the base fee is adjusted based on block congestion.

 For example, for the Dancebox EVM Appchain template the minimum gas price is `1 GWei`.